willsyn7/FullstackTS1/README.md

 ## Overview

-This assessment will require you build a full stack web application: a message board where users can post and view messages.
+This assessment will require you to build a full stack web application: a message board where users can post and view messages.
 Users of your application will be able to:

 - view all posted messages from the database
 - post a new message to the database